PmagPy/RockmagPy-notebooks/_sources/book/intro.md

 Notebooks have been developed to use RockmagPy to analyze data from rock magnetic experiments.
 The notebook versions that are shown within this book are static (i.e. they don't run the code).
 Some of the interactive features that have been developed are not visible as they would be in a running notebook.
-The rendered notebooks do give an overall sense of what functions are available within  and explain associated methods.
+The rendered notebooks do give an overall sense of what functions are available within RockmagPy and explain associated methods.
 These notebooks can be run by either downloading them from the [RockmagPy repository](https://github.com/pmagpy/rockmagpy-notebooks) and running them in a Python environment on your computer or by running them in the cloud such as on the [EarthRef JupyterHub](https://jupyterhub.earthref.org/).
 The [**RockmagPy set-up**](../rockmag_set_up.ipynb) notebook is the place to get started with running notebooks on Jupyterhub.
 The [**Rockmag MagIC data unpack**](../rockmag_data_unpack.ipynb) notebook illustrates how data from rock magnetic experiments that are in MagIC format can be imported from the database.

 # Acknowledgements